![]() |

 page 5

-community leaders and members of all professions relevant to the protection and
+community leaders and members of all professions relevant to the protection and empowerment of women and girls in order to increase awareness of and

 commitment to the elimination of female genital mutilations;